nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 MACRO is like a customisable template like command, to streamline the process of running repeated commands.
 For example, to save `:a "Do CS2103 weekly quiz" -d Friday 14:00` as a MACRO, user can simply input the command, `:macro -a CS2103WeeklyQuiz ":a 'Do CS2103 weekly quiz' -d Friday 14:00"`.

 The same method works for deletion of tasks & listing of tasks, which is respectively represented by the command headings, `:macro -d` and `:macro -l` respectively.
 You can also use more verbose flags like `--add`, `--delete` and `--list` instead of `-a`, `-d` and `-l` while typing MACRO commands.

+### Undoing the previous command

+You can undo the previous command by simply keying in `:undo`.

 ### Exiting the application